- US Online Poker

 Montana has tribal casinos only.
 About half belong to the Assiniboine and Sioux Tribes of the Fort Peck Indian Reservation, while the other half are independently operated by smaller tribes.
 Two of the latter have remained closed since March.
 The rest are open, but without a single state or tribal authority governing them, may make independent decisions to close at any point.

 The state also has roughly 150 small card rooms.
 Most of these have a minimal online presence, making it difficult to check their status individually.
-However, new restrictions imposed by Gov. Steve Bullock will at minimum restrict their capacity and make masks obligatory.
+However, new restrictions imposed by Gov. Steve Bullock will at minimum restrict their capacity.
+From November 20 to February 12, masks were mandatory statewide, including at casinos.
+However, that has now been lifted.

-Nebraska has no commercial casinos, but does have four tribal casinos, owned by three different tribes.
-All are open for now and not subject to state orders, but could decide to close of their own accord.
+Nebraska has no commercial casinos, but does have six tribal casinos, owned by three different tribes.
+Three have closed while the rest are open for now and not subject to state orders, but could decide to close of their own accord.
+Gov. Ricketts has said that the state is approaching the need for new restrictions, such as further reducing the maximum size of social gatherings.

 The stakes are very high in Nevada.
 On the one hand, the size and number of the casinos makes the risk of super-spreader events very real.
 Meanwhile, the reopening hasn’t gone all that well.
 Some casinos have independently decided to keep their hotels open only certain days of the week due to lack of business, while what visitors have been coming have included a higher proportion than normal of unsavory characters, leading to an outbreak of violence on the Strip.